jonjamz/blaze-forms/README.md

 > A form block's *failed*, *success*, *invalid*, and *loading* states are mutually exclusive.

+> When a form block's *changed* state becomes `true`, its *success* and *submitted* states become `false`.
+This makes it possible for users to edit and submit a given form many times in one session, if you should desire that functionality.
+Otherwise, use the *success* state as a way to reactively disable or remove elements.

 > ReactiveForms elements inside a form block affect the form's validity.
 They are reactively validated with *SimpleSchema* at the form-level, thanks to a shared schema context.